abhesrivas/11711-Project/README.md

-# Towards Robust Document Grounding in Dialog Systems
+## Towards Robust Document Grounding in Dialog Systems
-This is the repository for our final project for the Advanced NLP (11711) course.
+This is the repository for our final project in the Advanced NLP (11711) course.

-Watch this space for updates!
+Watch this space for more updates!

 Authors (ascending order):
 Abhishek Srivastava (asrivas@andrew.cmu.edu)[asrivas@andrew.cmu.edu]